 In spite of those endings, I think it’s worth playing through them as they each reveal some more backstory and personality from the characters.
 Kudos to the mystery developer who recreated the original game for the English-speaking audience.
 I salute you for your dedication.

 Next, we have Corpse Party BloodCovered.
 This is basically an enhanced PC remake of the original game that came out in Japan in 2008, though it was a port of an incomplete mobile phone remake called Corpse Party: NewChapter (released in 2007).
 In North America, it came out in early 2016… for some odd reason.
 It doesn’t make much sense because we got the even better version of the game beforehand.
 And that was for the PlayStation Portable.

 Still, I won’t complain too much.
 This is the edition of the game that brought the series to fame, so let’s see what we have.

 While the remake recycles some of the characters and plot elements, it feels like a larger scale and more complete game.
 There are many more subplots and new characters to explore with an expanded universe.

 And yes… that art style is really out of place in a game about brutal murders, entrapment, hopelessness and loneliness.
+It’s a weird version of the super deformed art style where the characters’ eyes take up 50% of their face (in Yuka’s case, 90%).
 Thankfully, it’s not a real deal-breaker.
-It’s used somewhat sparsely, and the smaller portraits of the characters work out a little better.
+It’s used somewhat sparsely, and the smaller portraits of the characters work out a little better (though pixelated and blurry).
 The sprites are also well made, so the overall art direction is not too bad here.
 It could’ve been a lot worse.

 The premise is quite similar to the original game’s.
 The story follows a group of students from Kisaragi Academy Senior High, who recently attended a culture festival.
 While cleaning up, the students perform a charm called Sachiko Ever After.